zxzhang-jesse/My_Repository/README.md

 # My_Repository
-This is My first Repository
+This is My first Repository.
+This is My second Repository.